Frequently Asked Questions

 6. I have deep expertise in my field (technical, clinical, business) but I do not have a very innovative idea.
 Should I apply?

 Yes, you should.
 You might be the perfect fit for a team that has a great unique innovative idea and are looking for your expertise.

-12. We are a team of two people, who is missing one of the applicant profile types - should we apply?
+7. We are a team of two people, missing one of the desired profiles.
+Should we apply?

 Yes, you should apply.
 EIT Health will provide opportunities to find the relevant missing profiles in each team.

-14. What type of ideas are EIT Health looking for?
+8. What type of projects are EIT Health looking for?

 EIT Health is not obliged to provide formal feedback to any applicant on his/her application.